streamich/git-cz/README.md

 Must be one of the following:

+- `chore` &mdash; Build process or auxiliary tool changes
+- `ci` &mdash; CI related changes
-- `test` &mdash; Adding missing tests
+- `docs` &mdash; Documentation only changes
 - `feat` &mdash; A new feature
 - `fix` &mdash; A bug fix
-- `chore` &mdash; Build process or auxiliary tool changes
-- `docs` &mdash; Documentation only changes
+- `perf` &mdash; A code change that improves performance
 - `refactor` &mdash; A code change that neither fixes a bug or adds a feature
+- `release` &mdash; Create a release commit
 - `style` &mdash; Markup, white-space, formatting, missing semi-colons...
-- `ci` &mdash; CI related changes
+- `test` &mdash; Adding missing tests
-- `perf` &mdash; A code change that improves performance

 ### Scopes
 The scope is the scope of changes on the component you are working on.
 E.g. "Controllers", "API" etc.